 So you’ve just completed your film and want to sell it.
 Let’s say it is a horror film, and you’re super proud.
 Many people tell you to hold off on distribution deals unless you get a significant minimum guarantee.
-And the first question you have is, “What the heck is a minimum guarantee?”
+And your first question is, “What the heck is a minimum guarantee?”

 Often called an MG, a minimum guarantee is a payment for your film against the profits.
 A distributor or sales agent pays you X amount of dollars (usually in the form of an upfront cash advance).
 Then they eventually recoup this payment from future revenues on the picture.

 How To Get A Minimum Guarantee

 Now you think, “How do I get an MG?
 And how much will a distributor pay me?”
 Those are both great questions.
 To start with the bad news, MGs used to be much higher.
 In the Blockbuster Video (DVD) days, minimum guarantees could be several million dollars for even mediocre horror films with C list cast.
 But that all changed with the evolution of video-on-demand.

 Unless you have a movie with an A-list, sellable cast, the odds of a big payday are slim these days.
 If you’re fortunate enough to get an MG offer on your film, it will probably only be a few thousand.
 And anything above five figures is scarce.
 And even the movie getting million-dollar payouts probably cost $10-15 million to make.
 So it’s perhaps not a total win for those filmmakers either.
 And that’s always the problem.

 Don’t Just Focus On Your MG

 The decision should come from the reputation of the sales agents and how you feel they will handle your film.
 Do they return your emails promptly?
 Can you get them on the phone?
 What do other Producers say about them as a company?
 These should be questions you’re asking yourself and also asking others.